*NEW FOR 2026! – Our Online Composite Door Designer With Live Quotations Click Here*

 You’ll feel warmer in winter, cooler in summer, and see the savings on your bills straight away.

 One of our experienced surveyors will visit at a time convenient to you, discuss your requirements in detail, and explore the most suitable options for your home.
-Following the survey, your fully itemised quotation will be emailed to you, allowing you to review it at your leisure.
+Following the survey, your quotation will be emailed to you, allowing you to review it at your leisure.

 Please note that, due to fluctuating material costs, all quotations remain valid for 30 days from the date of issue, after which they may be subject to repricing if required.

-10 years on uPVC/aluminium frames and doors
+10 years on frames and doors (against discoloration)

 Prices start from £600–£800 per window (Based on uPVC casement sized at 1.2M x 1.2M) and £1600–£2000+ for composite doors.
 Every house is different so there is no real standard sizes everything is made to measure – we always give free, no-obligation quotes.
+We also have a live pricing door designer to help you see cost of a composite door.
+We hope in time we will also have a uPVC window designer and many more as the company grows to help our customers get live real-time prices from the comfort of your sofa.

 • Home